 Some answers to important questions that may come up

-- How much does Ava cost?
-Free up to 5 hours each month, but you'll need the Ava Campus plan for unlimited captioning time.
+How much does Ava cost?
+Ava has a free plan, but you'll need the Ava Campus plan for unlimited captioning time.
 More information here.

 5. Other situations at school